Advanced Game Search

 The main pros of the game

-• Exploration and Level Design: Many players appreciate the intricate level design and the rewarding nature of exploring the game world, with secrets and shortcuts that enhance the gameplay experience.
+• Exploration and Level Design: Many players appreciated the intricate world design and the rewarding nature of exploration, with hidden secrets and clever shortcuts.

 The main cons of the game